By empowering women and promoting gender equality, we can enable communities, economies and businesses – including our own – to prosper.

 Communications technology plays a critical role in empowering women to improve their lives and livelihoods.

-Mobile technology also enhances many public and commercial services of value to women and girls in emerging markets, from accessing vaccinations and maternal healthcare to mobile banking and online support for smallholder farmers.
+Mobile technology also enhances many public and commercial services of value to women and girls in emerging markets, from accessing vaccinations and maternal healthcare to mobile banking and online support for smallholder women farmers.

 Closing the gender gap in mobile ownership and usage by 2023 would provide an estimated additional US$140 billion in revenue for the mobile industry over five years.